 IV.
 Diversity cognate

-The WMU higher education and student affairs program was founded on and continues to emphasize issues of inclusion and access to higher education for historically marginalized and or under served student populations in higher education.
-One way this is actualized is through a required and individually designed diversity cognate, six credit hours selected by the student with help from an advisor.
+- The WMU higher education and student affairs program was founded on and continues to emphasize issues of inclusion and access to higher education for historically marginalized and/or underserved student populations in higher education.
+One way this is actualized is through a required and individually designed diversity cognate comprised of six credit hours selected by the student with help from an advisor.

-Section total: six credits
+Section total: 3 credits

-V. Capstone experience and portfolio development
+V. Capstone experience and Electronic pdl portfolio development

-Participation in a short advanced practicum experience coupled with an online seminar; development on an electronic portfolio representing all academic work and professional experiences during the master's program.
+- EDLD 6792: Capstone Seminar, 2 credits, 100 supervised field-based hours, plus hybrid seminar, plus portfolio completion.
+Participation in a shorter (100-hour) advanced practicum experience coupled with a seminar course; and, development of an electronic portfolio representing all academic work and professional experiences during the master's program.